All first time online users are required to submit a registration.

 Obtain all copies of form W2, W2G, 1099R and 1099G that are applicable to your

-return electronically, you may extend your payment date up to April 30th.
+to extend your payment date up to April 30th.

 Retain copies of all federal and state tax forms, schedules, certifications and